 When exploring credit repair options you’re likely to come across debt consolidation and credit counseling.
-Both of these options could be a valid solution to your financial problems, but choosing between the two can lead to some confusion.
+Both of these options could be a valid solution to your financial problems, but choosing between credit counseling and debt consolidation can lead to some confusion.

-Using this method you’re more likely to receive guidance from a credit specialist about your accounts, amounts owed, creditors and lenders you owe, and your current budget.
+Credit CounselingWhen you use this method to manage debt, you’re more likely to receive guidance from a credit specialist about your accounts, amounts owed, creditors and lenders you owe, and your current budget.
 Counselors will work with providing information on building a budget, lowering your debts, disputing any false claims on your credit report, and getting all your bills up to date.

 Credit counseling does some of the work for you by as they may work with credit card companies to lower your interest rates.
 You will pay the credit counseling company and they will pay the creditors on your behalf.
 Credit counseling programs might also charge you a fee for their services; a note is also added to your credit report that you are undergoing credit counseling.
 When considering credit counseling agencies it is best to use on that is a member of the Association of Independent Consumer Credit Counseling Agencies (AICCCA) or the National Foundation for Credit Counseling (NFCC).